-We will always inform the customer if the cleaning of their rug will exceed it's value.
+We will always inform our customers if the cleaning of their rug will exceed its value.
 Sometimes, though, the dollar value is not as important as the sentimental value and we understand that.

 The actual value of a handmade rug needs to be stated in the following context:

 99.99% of all handmade rugs you see and those that are bought and

 cleaned today are actually what we call 'decorator rugs' and these rugs seldom

 appreciate in value.

 Rugs can be bought at all different prices.
 Attaching an actual dollar value to a rug is the job of a Certified Appraiser.
 We would be happy to direct you to one of these professionals.
 Just call or text us at (607)-272-1566 or contact us here.

 What most of our clients want to know is whether the rug they have or are interested in is a 'good deal' and we are happy to give them our best advice.
 When a customer asks us to give our opinion of the value of a rug, we are able to present a 'ballpark estimate' based on our combined years of knowledge of the rug industry.

 At ABC we are always ready to offer advice but the best advice really is: If a rug calls out to you or 'speaks to you,' then you should most likely purchase it if you are able.

 Common sense would dictate that a hand woven rug or even a machine-made rug made of wool in good condition would be more 'valuable' than one made of synthetic fibers.
 That is usually the case.